Veterinary Nursing

 Look after all creatures, great and small.

 Graduates of this course will be leaving Central Regional TAFE as qualified Vet Nurses.
-You'll learn to look after all types of animals with both theoretical and practical elements to this hands-on course.
+You will learn to look after all types of animals with both theoretical and practical elements to this hands-on course.